astronomer/astronomer-cosmos/docs/getting_started/execution-modes.rst

 1. ``InvocationMode.SUBPROCESS``: This is currently the default mode and does not need to be specified.
 In this mode, Cosmos runs dbt cli commands using the Python ``subprocess`` module and parses the output to capture logs and to raise exceptions.

 2. ``InvocationMode.DBT_RUNNER``: In this mode, Cosmos uses the ``dbtRunner`` available for `dbt programmatic invocations <https://docs.getdbt.com/reference/programmatic-invocations>`__ to run dbt commands. \
    In order to use this mode, dbt must be installed in the same environment, either local or virtualenv for the worker.
-This mode does not have the overhead of spawning new subprocesses or parsing the output of dbt commands and can be expected to be faster than ``InvocationMode.SUBPROCESS``.
+This mode does not have the overhead of spawning new subprocesses or parsing the output of dbt commands and can be expected to be faster than ``InvocationMode.SUBPROCESS``. \
+   This mode requires dbt version 1.5.0 or higher.

 The invocation mode can be set in the ``ExecutionConfig`` as shown below: